saegl5/jiayou_add_events/README.md

    - Type them out as MM/DD/YYYY (e.g. 12/31/2024).
 There are 2 other formats as stated in the form below the text fields if you prefer those instead.
 5. Set start and end time.
    - If left blank, the event will be added as an All-day event.
-   - 24 hour time is also accepted
+   - 24 hour time is necessary
 6. After everything is inputted, click Submit.
 It may take a while, but it will say that it is complete when all events are created.

 <hr>